How is energy bought and sold and how does this affect prices?

 The retail energy market can be split into three key areas, all of which are vital to keeping the lights on in our homes and businesses.
 There’s also a fourth area for those that generate their own energy.
 They are:

-- Energy sales (to consumers) – Once suppliers have bought the energy from generators, this is then sold and distributed to homes and businesses across the country.
-This is the final stage of the market structure and the rates and type of contract you arrange will depend upon the location and circumstances of your business.
-For more information, check out our guide to business gas and electricity tariffs.
+• Energy sales (to consumers) – Once suppliers have bought the energy from generators, it is then sold and distributed to homes and businesses across the country.
+This is the final stage of the market structure, and the rates and type of contract you arrange will depend upon the location and circumstances of your business.
+For more information, check out our guide to business gas and electricity tariffs

 How is the UK’s energy supply generated?